-- Reporter (Chennai) positions open: 0
+- Reporter (Chennai) positions: CLOSED

 Note: Part-time positions possible.

 Our journalists cover urban issues across India’s cities.
 They work on news, analysis, interviews, long form features etc. They are available online full time, working in parallel with the rest of the team across India.
-Our expectations,
+Our expectations:

-- Are skilled in communication and social media
+- Excellent communication and social media skills

 - Data journalism and investigative reporting experience a plus.